caioarantes/ravi-qgis-plugin/README.md

 # RAVI - Remote Analysis of Vegetation Indices

 RAVI is a QGIS plugin designed to seamlessly integrate with Google Earth Engine (GEE), enabling efficient processing and visualization of geospatial data.
-Based on Sentinel-2 [harmonized surface reflectance collection](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR_HARMONIZED), the plugin supports vegetation index calculations, time series analysis, and interactive visualizations.
-These features make it a useful tool for students, researchers, farmers, and GIS professionals working in agriculture, land monitoring, or environmental management.
+Utilizing the Sentinel-2 [harmonized surface reflectance catalog](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR_HARMONIZED), the plugin supports time series vegetation index calculations and quick download of multispectral imagery.
+These features make it an invaluable tool for students, researchers, farmers, and GIS professionals working in agriculture, land monitoring, or environmental management.

 ## Key Features